-Competitive proposals will achieve a range of ecological and community benefits such as: increasing the complexity, connectivity and quality of habitats and natural areas; improving habitat and community resilience in the face of intensifying environmental stressors related to climate, development, nonpoint source pollution and other factors; enhancing biodiversity and safeguarding habitat for critical species; and supporting healthy populations of native species.
-Priority will be given to proposals that achieve multiple benefits, particularly to traditionally underserved and underrepresented communities, Black, Indigenous and communities of color, by improving habitat, ecological services and public greenspace while delivering and measuring social/equitable and economic benefits.
+Competitive proposals will achieve a range of ecological and community benefits such as: increasing the complexity, connectivity and quality of habitats and natural areas; improving habitat and community resilience to escalating impacts of climate change and other environmental stressors related to development, nonpoint source pollution and other factors; enhancing biodiversity and safeguarding habitat for critical species; and supporting healthy populations of native species.
+Priority will be given to proposals that achieve multiple benefits, particularly to underserved communities and communities of color, by improving habitat, ecological services and public greenspace while delivering and measuring social/equitable and economic benefits.
 Applicants are encouraged to incorporate resources, such as the Social Vulnerability Index, Milwaukee Water Equity Roadmap, 2019 Resilience Plan, MMSD Urban Biodiversity Plan and others, to identify and measure community resilience, diversity, equity and inclusion outcomes and the impact of the project for communities engaged in and served by the project.

-At least \$1.36 million will be available exclusively for projects proposed in Wisconsin's Lake Michigan watershed, but additional funding from the traditional SOGL program may also be directed to projects in this geography that advance the strategies outlined in funding categories 1-4.
+At least \$1.36 million will be available exclusively for projects proposed in Wisconsin's Lake Michigan watershed, but additional funding from the SOGL program's basin-wide strategies may also be directed to projects in this geography that advance the strategies outlined in funding categories 1-4 and 6.
 In general, projects in Wisconsin's Lake Michigan watershed that are focused on green stormwater infrastructure, restoration of coastal systems, invasive species control and/or stream and riparian habitat should be submitted under categories 1-4 outlined above.